w4iei/klavecimbelcircuitpython/docs/library/photon_rs485.rst

 photon_rs485
 =============

-Photon-specific RS485 framing helpers with CRC32 and optional auto-reply.
+Photon-specific RS485 framing helpers with CRC32.

 This module is included only on boards that set ``CIRCUITPY_PHOTON_RS485 = 1`` in their ``mpconfigboard.mk`` (for example,